is now available! Read about the new features and fixes from November.

 "workbench.colorTheme": "Solarized Dark"

 Tip: By default, the theme is stored in your user settings and applies globally to all workspaces.
-You can also configure a workspace specific theme.
+You can also configure a workspace-specific theme.
 To do so, set a theme in the Workspace settings.

 Color Themes from the Marketplace

 There are several out-of-the-box color themes in VS Code for you to try.
+Many more themes have been uploaded to the VS Code Extension Marketplace by the community.

 Searching for themes in the Extensions view

-Auto switch based on OS color scheme
+Automatically switch based on OS color scheme

 Windows and macOS support light and dark color schemes.
 There is a setting, window.autoDetectColorScheme, that instructs VS Code to listen to changes to the OS's color scheme and switch to a matching theme accordingly.